joonas-yoon/speech-translator-server/TRAVIS.md

   # before doing the update.
   - docker-compose --version

-  # Build required image in `docker-compose.yml` before docker-compose pulls.
-  - docker build --tag node-app .
+  # Update npm
+  - curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -
+  - sudo apt-get install -y nodejs
+  - sudo npm install -g npm
+  - node -v && npm -v

   # Environments
-  - cp samples/.env.docker.sample .env.docker
   - echo "$DOCKER_PASSWORD" | docker login -u "$DOCKER_USERNAME" --password-stdin

   # Setup your application stack.
 You may need to tweak these commands if you
   # doing out-of-the-ordinary docker-compose builds.
-  - docker-compose build --pull db nginx && docker-compose build app
+  - docker-compose build
+  - docker-compose up -d
-  - docker-compose start
+  - docker-compose logs -f

   # You will want this for logging.
 If one of your containers does not build for
   # whatever reason it's best to report that now before your tests start